rajatdangra/CoWIN_VaccineFinder/README.md

 - [x] Intelligent App: The App can VALIDATE beneficiaries, IDENTIFY invalid inputs (like beneficiaries combination, Dose, Vaccine etc.), Automatically UPDATES valid values and SAVE Settings.
 - [x] BEEP Notifier for user, in case of any important event - OTP, Availability, Booking, Session Timeout, IP Blocked.
 - [x] Auto-Regenerate OTP in case of Session Timeout, IP Blocked.
-- [x] Integration of Notification Engine with Telegram Bot
+- [x] Integration of Notification Engine with Telegram Bot.
-- [x] Verbose Mode so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed
+- [x] Verbose Mode so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed.
 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
 - [x] No specialized Software required for modification of Config file, it could be done inside the App.